 Geographically the BVI`s belong to the Lesser Antilles.
 With their steep slopes and protected bays they once were a perfect hiding place for infamous pirates such as Edward “Blackbeard” Teach.

 I looked hard while snorkeling through eerie underwater caves, but I did not discover one single shiny doubloon.
-The only treasure I found were schools of smirking coral fish.
+The only treasure I found was schools of smirking coral fish.
 I swear!